scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** concentration, 5 minutes
 - **Damage Type:** holy

 A blinding light shines down covering a 5x5 tile area in sunlight centered on a point in range.
 You may choose any number of creatures inside the light to be unaffected.
 All other creatures make a Charisma save against your spellcasting roll.
-On fail the creatures are pushed to the closest empty tile outside of the light and take 1/1 in holy damage.
+On fail the creatures are pushed to the closest empty tile outside of the light and take 1/2 in holy damage.

 Creatures inside the light are considered to be in a different realm and any attack or spell made through the light fails.
 A creature can attempt to force their way into the light, making a Charisma save against your spellcasting roll.
-On success they enter the light as normal, otherwise they are burned by the light, taking 1/1 in holy damage and cannot enter.
+On success they enter the light as normal, otherwise they are burned by the light taking 1/2 in holy damage and cannot enter.

 Add a superior die and increase the area by 2 for every level cast above 8th.